-As part of a continuing program to provide the necessary tools for informed public participation in the process for the siting of City facilities, DCP also maintains the Facilities Database.
+As part of a continuing program to provide the necessary tools for informed public participation in the process for the siting of City facilities, DCP maintains the Facilities Database.
 This online geographic database contains over 36,000 city, state, federal, and non-profit health, social service, public safety, educational, recreational, transportation, and waste management facilities.
 It is a helpful tool to research existing City facilities and can be a resource in providing feedback on the Statement of Needs.
-This database is easily explorable via an interactive web map, the NYC Facilities Explorer, available on the DCP website.
+This database is easily explorable via an interactive web map, the NYC Facilities Explorer.
 More information and direct data downloads are also available on the DCP website under BYTES of the BIG APPLE.